pgdouyon/vim-niffler/README.md

 Niffler currently requires both the `find` and `grep` utilities and MacOSX or any \*nix OS for full support.
-Niffler is not fully supported on Windows, only the NifflerMRU command is available.
+Niffler is not fully supported on Windows, only the NifflerMRU and NifflerBuffer commands are available.

 Installation